Gibraltar: Religion

 According to the 2012 census, approximately 72.1% of Gibraltarians are Roman Catholics.
 The 16th-century Saint Mary the Crowned is the cathedral church of the Roman Catholic Diocese of Gibraltar, and also the oldest Catholic church in the territory.
 Other Christian denominations include the Church of England (7.7%), whose Cathedral of the Holy Trinity is the cathedral of the Anglican Bishop of Gibraltar in Europe; the Gibraltar Methodist Church, Church of Scotland, various Pentecostal and independent churches mostly influenced by the House Church and Charismatic movements, as well as a Plymouth Brethren congregation.
 Several of these congregations are represented by the Gibraltar Evangelical Alliance.
 There is also a ward of the Church of Jesus Christ of Latter-day Saints, and two congregations of Jehovah's Witnesses.

 7.1% advised that they have no religion.

 The third religion in size is Islam (3.6% of the population).
 There is also an established Hindu population (2%), members of the Baháʼí Faith and a long-established Jewish community, which, at 763 persons, accounts for 2.4% of the population.
-As a share of the total population, this is the second-largest Jewish population in the world, trailing only Israel.
 There are four functioning Orthodox synagogues in Gibraltar and several kosher establishments.

 Education

 Education in Gibraltar generally follows the English model, operating within a three tier system.
 Schools in Gibraltar use the Key Stage modular approach to teach the National Curriculum.
 Gibraltar has 15 state schools, two private schools and a college of further education, Gibraltar College.
-Government secondary schools are Bayside Comprehensive School for boys and Westside School for girls, and Prior Park School Gibraltar is an independent coeducational secondary school.
+Government secondary schools are Bayside Comprehensive School and Westside School, both of which are coeducational, and Prior Park School Gibraltar is an independent co-ed secondary school.

 On 31 March 2015, the government of Gibraltar announced the adoption of the University of Gibraltar Act and the University of Gibraltar opened in September 2015.
 Previously, there were no facilities in Gibraltar for full-time higher education, and consequently, all Gibraltarian students studied elsewhere at degree level or its equivalent and also for certain non-degree courses.
-The Government of Gibraltar operates a scholarship/grant system to provide funding for students studying in the United Kingdom.
-All Gibraltarian students used to follow the UK student loans procedure, applying for a loan from the Student Loans Company which was then reimbursed in full by the Government of Gibraltar.
-In August 2010, this system was replaced by the direct payment by the government of grants and tuition fees.
-The overwhelming majority of Gibraltarians continue their studies at university level.